-Dr. Saporito is Board Certified in Micrographic Dermatologic Surgery and Dermatology, a Fellow of the American College of Mohs Surgery and the American Academy of Dermatology.
-He is also a Diplomate of the American Board of Dermatology and a member of the ITSCC (International immunosuppression & Transplant Skin Cancer Collaborative).
-He is a faculty member for the Baylor dermatology residency program, regularly teaching surgical techniques to medical students and physician residents.
+Dr. Saporito is Board Certified in Micrographic Dermatologic Surgery and Dermatology, a Fellow of the American College of Mohs Surgery and the American Academy of Dermatology, a Diplomate of the American Board of Dermatology, and a member of the ITSCC (International immunosuppression & Transplant Skin Cancer Collaborative).
+He is also a faculty member for the Baylor dermatology residency program, regularly teaching surgical techniques to medical students and physician residents.

 Dr. Saporito believes in a conservative approach and considers each patient’s individual situation, diagnosis, and aesthetic expectations when choosing the best treatment option.
 Dr. Saporito is highly meticulous with regards to his surgical technique and treats each patient with compassion and respect.
 When not in the office, Dr. Saporito enjoys spending time with his 2 daughters.

 Dr. Elizabeth Wilder grew up just east of Rockwall, Texas.
 She attended the University of Texas at Dallas and graduated cum laude in Interdisciplinary Studies with a focus in sociology.
 She attended medical school at the University of Texas Health Science Center at San Antonio and was a member of Alpha Omega Alpha Honor Medical Society.
 Dr. Wilder completed her internship at UT Southwestern Medical Center at Austin and was chief resident at Baylor University Medical Center’s dermatology residency program.